-

 We have discussed culture, creating a vision, bringing together a team but what is it that can catch us out?

-Children naturally practice mastery, uninterested in their performance when they are young enjoying experimenting and having fun but as they become oriented toward performing well, children who meet a challenge, often feel that they are not good enough and abandon learning.
+As they become oriented toward performing well in education, children who meet a challenge, often feel that they are not good enough and abandon learning.

 The path to mastery